onelastbyt3/gamereviewsblog/README.md

 ## Overview
-This is a Django web app made where users can write a video game review and be able to discuss them with others via comments.
+This is a Django web app where users can write a video game review and be able to discuss them with others via comments.
 Users can also submit requests for other reviewers to write a review, and can view every review associated with a specific reviewer.
 It uses simple HTML templates to render the frontend, with Django on the backend.

 ## Screenshots